hellomypastor/OpenSandbox/examples/aio-sandbox/README.md

 > Open a new terminal window/tab, `cd` into the project root (`OpenSandbox/`), then run the AIO sandbox creation steps below.
 If you see errors like `FileNotFoundError: [Errno 2] No such file or directory` from `docker/transport/unixconn.py`, it usually means the Docker unix socket is missing / Docker daemon is not running.

-## Create and Accessing the AIO Sandbox instance
+## Create and Access the AIO Sandbox Instance

 This example uses a fixed configuration for quick start:
 - OpenSandbox server: `http://localhost:8080`